-Date: To Whom It May Concern: My son/daughter, , I.D.#is requesting consideration for Early High School Graduati on.
-It is my understanding he/she will be eligible to graduate if all graduation requirements hav re been met.
-Graduation requirements include 22/26 course credits as outlined by the State of of Texas and mastery of the STAAR End of Course (EOC) Exams.
-I agree that my son/daughter be allowed to graduate at the end of the Spring of the year, if indeed all graduation on requirements have been met.
-Please include / do not include him/her for the graduation cerem onies in June.
-Student Signature Parent Signature Attendance Clerk Signature Counselor Signature - Approved by Date Campus Principal Signatu re
+Date:

+To Whom It May Concern:

+To Whom It May Concern:

+My son/daughter, , I.D.# is requesting

+consideration for Early High School Graduation.
+It is my understanding he/she will be eligible

+to graduate if all graduation requirements have been met.
+Graduation requirements include

+22/26 course credits as outlined by the State of Texa s and mastery of the STAAR End of Course

+(EOC) Exams.
+I agree that my son/daughter be allow wed to graduate at the end of the Spring of

+the year, if indeed all graduation requ irements have been met.
+Please include / do

+not include him/her for the graduation ceremonies in n June.

+Student Signature Parent Signature

+~

+Attendance Clerk Signature Counselor Signature

+Approved by Date

+Campus Principal Signature